actinia-org/actinia-introduction/docs/index.md

 ...
 ```

-2. use of augmented map names by specifying the URL with the `@` operator to import a web located resource.
+2) use of an "augmented" (GRASS GIS notion enhanced by actinia... smiley) map names by specifying the URL with the `@` operator to import a web located resource.
+Example:

 ```
 ...